 Part 1.
 Meeting Addiction's Superhero

-Every therapist has felt the gut wrenching pang of frustration and defeat; utter exasperation at not being able to provide a client who comes in with an addiction or OCD behaviour the long term resolution they seek.
+Every therapist has felt the gut wrenching pang of frustration and defeat, an utter exasperation at not being able to provide a client who comes in with an addiction or OCD behaviour the long term solution they seek.

-I would go as far as to say, if you haven't experienced this desperation as a therapist; you are either lying to yourself or in denial.
+I would go as far as to say, if we haven't experienced this desperation as therapists, we are either lying to ourselves or in denial.

-I was on a forum earlier today reading just that sort of therapeutic desperation coming from those who had the courage to share their frustration.
-I also read some excellent and promising therapeutic responses, but none, as far as I could see, came close to understanding the elegantly respectful approach RT theory holds around the understanding and treatment of addiction.
+I was on a forum earlier today reading just this sort of therapeutic desperation from practitioners sharing their frustrations.
+I also read some excellent and promising therapeutic responses, but none, as far as I could see, came close to the elegantly respectful approach RT theory holds around understanding and treating the deeper pathology of Addiction.

-So, where better to start RTI's Blog than with this age old problem in therapy; Addiction.
+So, where better to start my blog, thought I, than with this age old treatment problem : Addiction.

 To begin, let's look at what addiction is in the therapeutic sense.
-For instance, I lurve coffee, and as long as that is not hurting me; upsetting everyone I love; causing me pain and self-loathing; eating my soul out of my a-hol... okay maybe that's going a bit too far.
-But you get what I mean.
-Addiction in the therapeutic sense is a pathological behaviour that may or may not have a physical or physiological dependence.
+For instance, I love coffee, and as long as that is not hurting me; upsetting people I love; causing me pain and self-loathing; eating my soul, etc... etc... addiction is really no more than a habit I enjoy.
+In the therapeutic sense, though, addiction is an unwanted repetitive pathological behaviour that may or may not have a physical or physiological dependence attached.

-It is only when an addiction or habit is problematic that it graduates from mere addiction with a little 'a', to the forbiddingly ugly verb: Addict.
+It is only when an addiction is problematic that we graduate from having a mere addiction with a little 'a' (like my one cup of coffee a day) to the forbiddingly ugly verb: Addict.
 Prior to that, it is not much more than a happy compulsion.
-Albeit, as with my coffee habit, we can still depend on it; it can still insinuate itself into us physiologically but it doesn't dominate or rule our capacity to be healthy and happy.
+Albeit, as with my coffee habit, we can still depend on it; it can still insinuate itself physiologically but if it doesn't dominate or rule our capacity to be healthy and happy it is most likely never going to be seen as something I must cure.

 Part 1.
 The RT therapist sees alcoholism, indeed any addiction pathology, first and foremost as a coping mechanism.
 As therapists we need to take a deep and contemplative breath right here to truly appreciate the full meaning of this sentence.
 Let yourself spend a minute or more understanding and feeling the strength behind the assertion.
 Don't skim past it as if it is a therapeutic cliche; take a moment to contemplate it as a fundamental and phenomenological truth.
 We are wired to 'cope' with adversity in our lives.
 Indeed, all of our personality parts, according Resource Therapy theory, are formed because of this innate need, to cope.

-So, returning to the numbing effects of alcohol or gambling, or dysfunctional eating, or smoking, even workaholism, put simply, is a carefully sourced method of reprieve we have chosen, to avoid the painful effects of anxiety... and more precisely what it is that lies beneath anxiety.
+So, returning to the numbing effects of alcohol or gambling, or dysfunctional eating, or smoking, even workaholism, put simply, is a carefully sourced method of reprieve we have chosen, to avoid the painful effects of the anxiety felt when bad underlying feelings begin to emerge.

-The part of us that uses alcohol or other method, is not the part that holds the anxiety.
+The part of us that uses alcohol or other methods, is not the part that holds the anxiety.

-The very first thing we need to do as therapists treating addiction behaviour is find this strong and wonderful part of our patient or client and let it know it is appreciated for wanting to help; for wanting to protect.
+The very first thing we need to do as therapists treating addiction behaviour is find this strong and wonderful part of our patient or client and let it know it is appreciated for wanting to help; for wanting to protect, for sacrificing its own desire to be liked, to heroically step in and empathically remove any deeply uncomfortable or feared bad feelings.

 Part 1. is about understanding the strength behind the behaviour (not the behaviour itself).
 It is the STRENGTH that carries out that behaviour that part 1. helps us recognise and respect.